galib96/lung-nodule-malignancy/README.md

-# Detectin of Lung Nodule Malignancy Using Residual Neural Network
+# Detection of Lung Nodule Malignancy Using Residual Neural Network

 Tha dataset consisted of lung x-ray images classifying the nodule malignancy condition into Normal and Abnormal class.
 A Residual Neural Network was built using Keras to create a classification model.
 Adam optimizer was used, initial learning rate was 0.001, binary crossentropy loss as used for loss function amd accuracy was used as evaluation metric during training.